aanchal009/WatchDog/README.md

 </p>

 ### INSTRUCIONS:

-1- Add the json file and script in one folder.
+1. Add the json file and script in one folder.
-2- Run the script and access the webpage locally on  http://127.0.0.1:8050/ from the browser.
+2. Run the script and access the webpage locally on  http://127.0.0.1:8050/ from the browser.

 ### TECH STACKS:
+Stack me
+Html
+Css
+JavaScript

 ### LIBRARIES NEEDED:

-1- gspread
+1. gspread
-2-oauth2client
+2. oauth2client
-3- dash
+3. dash
-4- dash renderer
+4. dash renderer
-5- dash-html-component
+5. dash-html-component
-6- dash-core-component
+6. dash-core-component